Hydrogel Endovascular Aneurysm Treatment Trial (HEAT)

 About 600 subjects from multiple institutions will take part in this study.

 |Cerebral Aneurysm||Device: HydroCoil Embolic System Device: Control (bare platinum coils)||Not Applicable|

 |Official Title:||New Generation Hydrogel Endovascular Aneurysm Treatment Trial|

 |Study Start Date :||April 2012|

-|Estimated Study Completion Date :||October 2018|
+|Actual Study Completion Date :||March 2018|

 HydroCoil Embolic System